markus-nilsson/dpp/README.md

 Mandatory fields

 - `id`, which holds the identity of the data being processed

+Optional fields

+- `op`, is the output path (this is where e.g. dp_node_denoise puts its output)
-- `bp`, which is the base-path from which paths are created
+- `bp`, is the base-path from which paths are created (e.g. bp/id/nii/file.nii.gz)

 ## Output structure